The Jim Gaffigan Show: Writing

-The series is partially based on the real lives of Jim and Jeannie Gaffigan, who have five children and live in a two-bedroom apartment in New York City.
+The series is partially based on the real lives of Jim and Jeannie Gaffigan, who have five children and lived in a two-bedroom apartment in New York City.
 The age differences between the children were shortened for the television show, and Jeannie said, "The TV kids are sort of a snapshot of an earlier time in our lives when they were all younger".
 Episodes are built around actual incidents they've experienced.
 Other regular topics of Jim Gaffigan's stand-up comedy are part of the series, particularly his love of food.
 Jeannie said the list of props for the show is "almost 90 percent food ... which I thought was pretty funny".

-Although Jim will play a comedian, a conscious decision was made not to regularly intersperse the narrative with his stand-up comedy, like in such popular shows as Seinfeld and Louie.
+Although Jim plays a comedian, a conscious decision was made not to regularly intersperse the narrative with his stand-up comedy, like in such popular shows as Seinfeld and Louie.
 He said of this decision: "I want this to be more about what happens off the stage. ...
 'Stand-up comedian' is an occupation and, like our pilot, we're evolving into a much more mature show."
 Jim Gaffigan and Peter Tolan wrote the pilot together.
 The rest of the series is written by Jim and his wife Jeannie.

 Crew

-Jeff Lowell was the showrunner for Season 1 The Jim Gaffigan Show, and served as an executive producer along with Jim and Jeannie Gaffigan, Jim's real-life wife, a fictional version of whom will also appear in the show.
+Jeff Lowell was the showrunner for Season 1 of The Jim Gaffigan Show and served as an executive producer along with Jim and Jeannie Gaffigan, Jim's real-life wife, a fictional version of whom also appeared on the show.
 Jeannie took over the showrunner position for Season 2.
-Alex Murray and Sandy Wernick will also be executive producers.
+Alex Murray and Sandy Wernick were also executive producers.